-After downloading the debian-neo4j-vm.ova file, this file must be imported into VirtualBox.
-There are many online tutorials19 on how to accomplish this and it primarily consists of two steps (cf. Assignment 0): (1) Choose the image to import (navigate to the downloaded file) and (2) check/modify the settings of the virtual machine (typically no modifications are necessary, but sometimes, for example, you may have to disable the USB port).
-Once you click on the Import button, VirtualBox should import the image and set up the virtual machine that can be used for this assignment.
+After downloading the debian-vm.ova file, this file must be imported into VirtualBox.
+There are many online tutorials 21 on how to accomplish this and it primarily consists of two steps (see also Assignment 0): (1) Choose the image to import (navigate to the downloaded file) and (2) check/modify the settings of the virtual machine (typically no modifications are necessary, but sometimes, for example, you may have to disable the USB port).
+Once you click on the Import button, VirtualBox imports the image and sets up the virtual machine that can be used for this assignment.
 VirtualBox then shows a new VM on the left-hand side, which can be started/booted with a double-click.

 For this VM, there exist two users: (1) dbtutorial and (2) root.
-If you are not familiar with the concept of a root user (or superuser), please check out the corresponding article 20 on Wikipedia.
+If you are not familiar with the concept of a root user (or superuser), please check out the corresponding article 22 on Wikipedia.
 In essence, the root user has all privileges whereas the dbtutorial user has not.
-By default, we will work with the dbtutorial user, but we will temporarily switch to the root user if we need additional privileges (e.g., to install a software package or to start/stop a service).
+By default, we will work with the dbtutorial user, but we will temporarily switch to the root user if we need additional privileges.
 The password for both users is the same: dbpwd1